mialkin/docs/databases/window functions.md

 - Window functions don't reduce the number of rows in the output.
 - Window functions can retrieve values from other rows, whereas `group by` functions cannot.
-- Window functions can calculate running totals and moving averages, whereas GROUP BY functions cannot.
+- Window functions can calculate running totals and moving averages, whereas `group by` functions cannot.